-SOCIAL RETURN ON INVESTMENT - SMART+ PROGRAM
+SOCIAL RETURN ON INVESTMENT -SMART + Program Ø

-Social Return on Investment articulates financial value of outcomes created by any social Intervention.
-It reveals in monetary terms the social value that is created for every rupee invested by a project/intervention.
+Social Return on Investment articulates financial value of outcomes created by any social Intervention It reveals in monetary terms the social value that is created for every rupee invested by a project/ intervention.
 Thus, SROI methodology goes beyond the generic economic analysis and focuses on the value of outcomes or changes experienced by the stakeholders and does not limit to focusing only on investments and outputs.

 The SROI analysis in this report limits itself to the SMART+ interventions of TMF across 3 cities and 4 centres.
 The evaluation done here is based on retrospect.
-It is based on outcomes that have already taken place.
+It is based on outputs that have already taken place.

 The analysis undertaken by niiti Consulting includes assessment of both outputs and outcomes.
 While some of these outcomes are tangible such as salaries, some are not.
-Some intangible social outcomes included in the study are happiness quotient, confidence level and communication skills which are very pertinent to the lives of the Speech and Hearing Impaired.
+Some intangible social outcomes included in the study are happiness quotient, confidence level and communication skills